elixirland/xlp-book-club-API/README.md

 #### Seeding
 - Running `mix ecto.setup` creates the database tables but also seeds the database
 - Seeding inserts 4,000 books that each have 10 pages
-- Some, but not all, seeded books have an active page
+- Some seeded books have an active page, but not all

 **Note**: You can use the *Elixirland random generator* package to generate random titles and text content.